ko-laboratory/site/team.md

     <p style="font-size: 24px; margin: 0;"><strong>Karthika Satyanarayanan</strong></p>
     <p style="font-size: 18px; margin: 0;">MPH student</p>
     <p style="font-size: 14px; margin-top: 5px;">
       Karthika M. Satyanarayanan is a second-year Master of Public Health student at the Yale School of Public Health, specializing in infectious disease epidemiology.
 She earned her undergraduate degree in biology from Krea University, India.
-She joined Dr. Albert Ko's lab as a laboratory assistant in 2023 and worked as a research assistant during the summer of 2024, where she conducted data analysis to evaluate oviposition traps as a potential alternative to BG-Sentinel traps for monitoring Wolbachia prevalence in Rio de Janeiro.
+She joined Dr. Albert Ko's lab as a laboratory assistant in 2023 and worked as a research assistant during the summer of 2024, where she conducted data analysis to evaluate oviposition traps as a potential alternative to BG-Sentinel traps for monitoring <i>Wolbachia</i> prevalence in Rio de Janeiro.
 She will continue this research during the academic year.
 Outside the lab, Karthika enjoys drawing, reading, and rewatching Lord of the Rings.
     </p>
   </div>
 </div>